Mysticmarks/worldforge/README.md

 conan install . --build missing -c tools.system.package_manager:mode=install -c tools.system.package_manager:sudo=True
 ```

+Running `conan install` also generates a `CMakeUserPresets.json` file
+with a `conan-release` preset used in the build steps below.

 ### Build and installation

 Once dependencies are installed configure and build: